fluentcodes/ihe-generate/README.md

 the IHE ebXML representation using intermediate persistence objects.

 Since the JSON representation has changed between 1.1.1 and 2.0.4 and I work on other topics I've
 removed the IHE translator from this project.
+To adapt it would need some days.

 The generated java code from the  xml- and json-schemes are still provided by mvn repositories.
  It avoids generating this boring and hardly never changing code:
-* gen-ebrs: EbXml for document management
+* gen-ebrs: EbXml for document management as a base for IHE
-* gen-hl7: HL7 schemes as a standard for health purposes
+* gen-hl7: HL7 schemes as a standard for health purposes with more than 2000 classes
-* gen-fdv-json-testtreiber: JSON scheme for simple IHE data
+* gen-fdv-json-testtreiber: JSON scheme for simple representation of IHE XML data

 ## [contracts-ebRS](https://mvnrepository.com/artifact/org.fluentcodes.ihe/)